fioprotocol/fips/fip-5.md

 type: Functionality
 author: Pawel Mastalerz <pawel@dapix.io>
 created: 2020-04-09
-updated: 2020-05-19
+updated: 2020-05-20
 ---

 ## Terminology
 * **Native Blockchain Public Address (NBPA)** - this is the public address on a native blockchain that is needed to send funds and is associated to the FIO Address using [/add_pub_address](https://developers.fioprotocol.io/api/api-spec/reference/add-pub-address/add-pub-address-model)
 * **Payee** - is the user receiving funds.
 In the Send scenario, this is the user who places NBPA on the FIO Chain and allows Payer to see it so that the Payer can send funds using this NBPA.
 In Request scenario, this is the user sending a FIO Request.
 * **Payer** - is the user sending funds using FIO Address.
 In the Send scenario, Payer will type a FIO Address in wallet, that wallet will look up the corresponding NBPA on native blockchain and transaction will be executed.
-In Request scenario, Payer will repond to a FIO Request sent by Payee.
+In Request scenario, Payer will respond to a FIO Request sent by Payee.
 * **Sender** - is the user sending a transaction on the FIO Chain to another user (Receiver)
 * **Receiver** - is the user receiving a transaction on the FIO Chain from another user (Sender)